FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 **Question:**  How do you measure the similarity between a profile \(PSSM\) and a sequence?

-> You calculate the PSSM score.
+> [Note: This question was not sampled by Prof. Rost.
+I just think it is important to understand the workings of a profile.]
 >
-> // Not explicitly  noted down by him.
-Generally, understand how Profile-Sequence alignment with a PSSM works.
+> * You simply calculate the PSSM score for the given sequence.

-**Question:** In the 1st iteration of PSI-BLAST finds the most low hanging fruits through pairwise comparison. \[a\] What does it do in the 2nd iteration? \[b\] Why can this work better? \[c\] What could happen that makes the 3rd iteration not find more more hits than the 2nd one \(for all n=1=…N\)?  \[d\] Say n+1 finds many more hits than n:  everything ok?
+**Question:** In the 1st iteration PSI-BLAST finds the most low hanging fruits through pairwise comparison. \[a\] What does it do in the 2nd iteration? \[b\] Why can this work better? \[c\] What could happen that makes the 3rd iteration not find more more hits than the 2nd one \(for all n=1=…N\)?  \[d\] Say n+1 finds many more hits than n:  everything ok?

 > \[a\] It uses the compiled PSSM to run a profile-sequence comparison against the database.
 >
 > \[b\] Because the PSSM contains information about the entire family, the initial query sequence belongs to.
 Within the PSSM there is information about the evolutionary preserved \(and thus for structure / function important\) segments/residues for this specific family.
 >
-> \[c\] This either happens if the profile converged, hence I found all the proteins belonging to the family.
-If this happens very early e.g n=2, it indicates that I could not find enough proteins to build up a profile \(family is too small\).
+> \[c\] This either happens if the profile converged.
+There are 2 reasons why this happens.
+> * All the proteins belonging to the family where found
+> * If this happens very early e.g n=2, it indicates that BLAST could not find enough proteins to build up a profile \(family is too small\).
 >
 > \[d\] It could have happened that the profile was messed up by proteins, which are not part of the family in an earlier run.
 The new PSSM does not discriminate well enough between proteins.

 **Question:** How is the **e-value** for PSI-BLAST, FASTA calculated.

+> ❓
 > * PSI-BLAST
 >
 >   * … ?
 >   * e-value changes over iterations

-**Question:** What might per-residue  scores poorly reflect the performance of transmembrane prediction?
+**Question:** Why might per-residue scores poorly reflect the performance of transmembrane prediction?
 Invent an alternative method to score TMH prediction methods.

-> * For most membrane proteins, most residues are NOT in the membrane.
+> * For most membrane proteins, most residues are NOT in the membrane, thus a high per residue score could still missed most TMHs.
 > * It is not really what I want to predict.
 I want to predict the specific TMH.
 How many TMH do I have?
 At which position are they?
 Which topology does the protein have?
+>
+> Alternative Scoring Method: All TMH must be predicted correctly (+- five residues overlap, mind.
+50% overlap)
+> Additionally: The topology has to be predicted correctly.

 **Question:**  Method A is published to predict solvent accessibility at Q2=61%, Method B in another publication claims to achieve Q2=63%.
 What do you have to check to ascertain that methods B is really a better methods? \(Address the terms significance \(statistical, scientific\) in your response\)

-> * Use the same way of computing Q2?
+> * Do both methods use the same way of computing Q2?
-> * Do the use the same data?
+> * Do the use the same dataset?
 > * Which data was used to train the method?
+(Did the have a proper blind-test-set)
-Best, test both methods on proteins  that where released after the methods were published.
+>     * Best, test both methods on proteins that where released after both methods were published.
 > * Is there a difference between the methods beyond the standard error?
-Is the difference in accuracy statistically significant?
+Is the difference in accuracy statistically significant (= higher than the standard error)?
 > * Does the +2% help me to get better scientific results / insights?
 Is there an advantage in scientific terms?
-Is it better than random?
+Baseline: Is it better than random?

 **Question:** What features can be used to predict secondary structure from sequence?
 Argue why?

-> * The PSSM is the most important features?
+> * The PSSM is the most important feature!!! (provides evolutionary information)
-> * … \(many more\) ❓
+> * … \(many more\)
+>     * Length of the Protein
+>     * Position within the protein (distance to N- / C-Terminus)
+>     * Amino Acid Composition of protein
+>     * ...

 **Question:** What is the most accurate way to predict protein 3D structure \(explain the idea behind the method\) ?
 Why does this methods hardly work for membrane proteins and even less well for disorder proteins?